This Follows October 2015 Safety Alert By Health Canada Concerning Increased Risks Of Kidney Problems

 In more detail, on October 16, 2015 Health Canada issued this advisory, "Summary Safety Review - Sodium Glucose Cotransporter 2 (SGLT2) Inhibitors INVOKANA (canagliflozin) and FORXIGA (dapagliflozin) - Evaluation of a Potential Risk of Acute Kidney Injury".
 This document provides these leading facts:

 - This safety review of Invokana and Forxiga on acute kidney injury was triggered by new safety information received from the manufacturer of Invokana following the marketing of this product.

-- Health Canada's safety review showed evidence of a potential link between Gilenya and the increased risk of lymphomas and other malignant cancers, particularly of the skin.
+- Health Canada's safety review found a link between events of acute kidney injury and the use of Invokana and Forxiga.